marcinduma/LTRCLD-2557/docs/use-case1.md

 <img src="https://raw.githubusercontent.com/marcinduma/LTRCLD-2557/master/images/image134.png" width = 800>

-## AWS to Azure traffic verification
+## Cross Cloud traffic verification

 Let's check if our Virutal Machine are able to communicate.
 For now we have configured that part of our infrastructure.